Bevy Version:0.9(outdated!)

 fn text_input(

-mut char_evr: EventReader<ReceivedCharacter>,
+mut evr_char: EventReader<ReceivedCharacter>,

-keys: Res<Input<KeyCode>>,
+kbd: Res<Input<KeyCode>>,

 mut string: Local<String>,